 Spanish stopper, Eugenia foetida, has a neat, upright growth habit, making it a perfect choice for a small area.
 During the summer, the stems of Spanish stopper are engulfed by fragrant, white flowers.
 After flowering, small red fruit turn black and are eaten by birds.
 All stoppers are easily maintained to the size desired.
 The lowest branches may be removed to give a more tree-like appearance.
 Stoppers have small leaves, are evergreen and usually have a columnar shape, all characteristics which can fit into a small space.
 These plants will be denser if grown in full sun.
 When planted in a shady location, the stoppers will develop a more open growth habit with slightly larger leaves.

-Myrcianthes fragrans, Simpson’s stopper, which is a native of hammocks of south Florida and Tropical America.
+Myrcianthes fragrans, Simpson’s stopper, is a native of hammocks of south Florida and Tropical America.
 This shrub or small tree grows to 20 feet tall.
 It makes a great hedge and is a low maintenance alternative to the commonly used ficus hedge.
 Simpson’s stopper’s silvery gray to warm brown bark naturally peels to reveal a smooth burnished copper colored inner layer.
 Fragrant little white flowers are produced intermittently through the spring and summer.
 Showy red-orange fruit provide food for several bird species.
 Simpson’s stopper will have a dense branching habit if grown in full sun, creating a wonderful, carefree hedge.
 To create a hedge or screen, it should be planted about 3-4 feet apart.

 Citharexylum spinosum is a fast growing tree to 15 to 20 feet tall.
 In spring the bright green leaves turn an unusual salmon-orange color, and in cooler areas about half the foliage falls.
 In tropical climates fiddlewoods do not lose as many leaves.
 Creamy white sprays of fragrant flowers appear at the branch tips from about midsummer to early winter.
 The fiddlewood is a lovely South Florida and West Indian native tree grown for its attractive foliage and fragrant flowers.
 Both the genus name Citharexylum (from the Greek – kithara, lyre, and xylon, wood) and the common name of fiddlewood refer to the use of the tree’s timber to make sounding boards for musical instruments.
-Fiddlewood does not have spines.
+Despite the scientific name, fiddlewood does not have spines.

 Krugiodendron ferreum, known as black ironwood, is an evergreen shrub to small tree with distinctive, dark green leaves with wavy margins.
 The glossy leaves glisten brightly in the sunlight.
 Small nectar-filled flowers are followed by black fruits much enjoyed by birds in the fall.
 Native to hammocks of South Florida, black ironwood has dense heartwood and an attractive compact, upright growth habit.
 It is also native to the West Indies, Mexico and Central America.
 Grow it in sun to partial shade.